reduxjs/redux/docs/advanced/AsyncActions.md

 # Async Actions

-In the [previous section](Middleware.md), we explored how Redux middleware can intercept, delay or transform actions before they reach the reducer.
-There are a variety of use cases for middleware; logging and crash reporting being great examples.
-However, the most common use case for middleware is expressing asynchronous API calls.

 In the [basics guide](../basics/README.md), we built a simple todo application.
 It was fully synchronous.
 Every time an action was dispatched, the state was updated immediately.

 In this guide, we will build a different, asynchronous application.
 It will use the Reddit API to show the current headlines for a select subreddit.
 How does asynchronicity fit into Redux flow?

 ## Actions

+When you call an asynchronous API, there are two crucial moments in time: the moment you start the call, and the moment when you receive an answer (or a timeout).

-Even if you call an asynchronous API, you need to dispatch actions to change the stored data, and they will be processed by reducers synchronously.
+Each of these two moments can usually require a change in the application state; to do that, you need to dispatch normal actions that will be processed by reducers synchronously.
 Usually, for any API request you’ll want to dispatch at least three different kinds of actions:

 * **An action informing the reducers that the request began.**